 - Paid hotel, ticket, transport, viewing, or travel placements must be labeled before readers click.

-- Ticket and matchday rules must be rechecked against official sources before publication updates.
+- Ticket and matchday rules should be rechecked against official sources before readers make paid plans.

 Decision Matrix